 The first ad talks about the product and the price, which is pretty standard in advertising.
 But, does it answer the question: So what?
 Why should I care?
-It is important to highlight benefits and the reason how the products/services you promote will make their lives better.
-The second copy promotes the main benefit of the car, which is cost-saving.
+It is important to highlight the benefits and how the products/services you promote will make consumers’ lives better.
+The second copy promotes the main benefit of the car, which is cost-savings.

-Growing popularity in channels like Vine and Snapchat proves that we live in a society with shrinking attention span.
+Growing popularity in channels like Snapchat proves that we live in a society with shrinking attention spans.
 Time is a finite resource and your audience is the master of optimizing the use of their time.
-To cut through the noise and clutter, your message need to offer something that is worth the attention span.
+To cut through the noise and clutter, your message needs to offer something that is worth the attention.
 To do this, when designing a marketing message, ask yourself these questions:

 - Does my message contain important enough information for my target audience to spend the time to listen?